particle-iot/docs/src/content/reference/datasheets/tracker/monitor-one-datasheet.md

 The Monitor One is an off-the-shelf complete design, like the Tracker One.
 The Monitor One is in a larger IP67 waterproof enclosure with room inside for expansion cards and additional connectors, allowing it to be used in more custom scenarios than the Tracker One.

-- **Ready to go** with IP67-rated enclosure.
+- **Ready to go** with rugged IP67-rated enclosure with room inside for expansion cards and additional connectors.
-- **Flexible power supply** to easily add asset tracking to most devices with a 6 - 90 VDC power input.
+- **Flexible power supply** to easily add asset tracking to most devices with a 6 - 90 VDC power input and a large 18650 LiPo battery pack.
 - **Internal or external antennas** for cellular and GNSS.
 - **Temperature sensors** within the enclosure, and also a battery pack temperature sensor.
 - **Expansion cards** allow for custom features.
 - **RGB LEDs** for system status, and two user RGB LEDs for your own use, visible from outside the enclosure.
 - **User button**, waterproof and accessible from outside the enclosure.

 ## Block diagram

 {{imageOverlay src="/assets/images/monitor-one/block-diagram2.png" alt="Block diagram" class="full-width"}}